Tonsillitis

 If an infection is triggered by a virus, cold-like symptoms, such as coughing and sneezing, often appear.

 Tonsillitis is typically the diagnosis if the infection mainly affects the tonsils.
-Pharyngitis is the diagnosis if an infection of the throat is also present.
+Pharyngitis (commonly called “sore throat”) is the diagnosis if an infection of the throat is also present.

-Tonsillitis in children, in particular, can also be accompanied by atypical symptoms, such as abdominal pain, nausea, and vomiting.
+In children in particular, tonsillitis may also be accompanied by atypical symptoms, such as abdominal pain, nausea, and vomiting.

 What causes tonsillitis?